 People in the church are more trust-worthy.
 They’re all-around “better” people.

-At least—that’s what we’re taught.
+At least—that’s what we want to believe.

 In an essay called “How Predators Groom Our Children,” Joy Beth Smith sheds light on what’s actually going on within the walls of the church.